Poincare/Hydroxide/docs/state.md

 This is because Javascript does not have a standard way of defining enums, which are typically used in state machines.

 However, you are encouraged to stick to a pattern since this will make your live easier in the long run.

+Check out threading.md to get a taste of how "threading" is emulated in Javascript within Hydroxide.